opentargets/ot-ui-apps/packages/ui/src/components/Viewer/README.md

 | `addStyle` | `false` | `boolean` | If `true`, use 3dMol's `addStyle` rather than `setStyle`. |
 | `use` |  | `function` | Passed the state object and returns `true` if the appearance is to be applied.
 If `use` is omitted, the appearance is always applied. |

-After a change in state, everything is hidden then appearances are applied in the original order.

 ### Click and Hover

 An `eventAppearance` object describes a change triggered by changes to `hoveredResi` or `clickedResi` (see [Viewer Interaction Provider](#viewer-interaction-provider])):